DragonSenses/Curiosity/JavaScript2/Animation/03-JavaScript animations/js-animation.md

 - <span style="color:#62C0DC">Blue</span> -- `easeInOut`.

 As we can see, the graph of the first half of the animation is the scaled down `easeIn`, and the second half is the scaled down `easeOut`.
 As a result, the animation starts and finishes with the same effect.

+---

+## More interesting "draw"

+Instead of moving the element we can do something else.
+All we need is to write the proper `draw`.

+Here's the animated "bouncing" text typing:

+See `11-demo-text`